OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 ![image on the first page of all the PDF manuals](version3.png)

-But, the robot I received has a black acrylic board and 5-point tracking module.
+However, the robot I received has a black acrylic board and 5-point tracking module.
 As well, the cardboard parts list I received says "M2" which I assume is a Model 2 version.

 ![black acrylic board](wiring.jpg)

 ![5-point tracking module](underneath.jpg)

-Ok... let's work backwards from the online manual to the Oyosoo hosting site and let's see if there are other models listed.... yes indeed, there is a Model 2.
+Ok... let's work backwards from the online manual to the Osoyoo hosting site and let's see if there are other models listed.... yes indeed, there is a Model 2.
 Thus, I will assume that I have model 2 and thus I will download the M2 manual.
 Therefore, this overview of the robot car will be from the perspective of the M2 model.

 I think this is reasonable as I purchased my kit from Amazon November 2023, and I assume it is already 2024 or later when you the reader are reading this, and most likely you will have a later model as well.
 Also, it seems that the models and versions are somewhat similar, so my overview should be useful to you regardless of the model that you have.
 (Look at the version number on your parts list.
 Also match your robot to the descriptions above.
-If you have a version 1, i.e., 1.1, 1.2, or 1.3 version robot kit, then download one of the manuals listed agove.)
+If you have a version 1, i.e., 1.1, 1.2, or 1.3 version robot kit, then download one of the manuals listed above.)

 For myself and those of you with a Model 2 robot kit (which should be most users in the future, if not a more advanced model) we should download this PDF manual:
  [model 2 PDF manual](https://osoyoo.com/manual/202000600-m2.pdf)